 Step 1: Finish high school or get your G.E.D.

-On top of that, all Emergency Medical Technician classes call for students to be high school graduates or G.E.D. holders in their admissions prerequisites.
+All Emergency Medical Technician classes call for students to be high school graduates or G.E.D. holders in their admissions prerequisites.
 For these reasons, if you’re interested in earning a living in medical care, it’s always a good idea to accomplish this crucial first step.

 Step 2: Complete an accredited EMT school in DE